ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

         * `i++` reads the value first, and THEN increments it!
         - The same order goes for prefix and postfix decrements (`--i`, and `i--`, respectively).
         - That's it!
+1. [c/system_call_python.c](c/system_call_python.c) - this program is pretty cool!
+It has C write and call a Python program using `system()` calls.
+    1. In short, it's a C program which uses system calls to write and call a Python script which then uses a system call to ping.
+Pretty neat.
+I posted the code also in my answer here: https://stackoverflow.com/a/70285228/4561887.

 <a id="build-notes"></a>